All Blacks dominate Ireland to start season in style

 Ireland weren't happy with referee Karl Dickson's interpretation of advantage in the lead up to Reece's try or the ruling of Smith's knock back for Savea's strike.

-The visitors also weren't helped by losing Jonathan Sexton to a head knock in the 31st minute.
-In a significant blow, after failing his HIA Sexton will likely be ruled out for the remainder of the tour under World Rugby's new 12-day standdown protocols.
+The visitors also weren't helped by losing Jonathan Sexton to a head knock in the 31st minute after failing his HIA but head coach Andy Farrell is confident he will play some part in the remainder of the tour.

 Yet as the losses mount – this defeat coming after the midweek humbling by New Zealand Māori in Hamilton – and troops continue to drop, Ireland's tour is fast descending into treacherous territory.